GittysHub/LPlate/CURSOR-SESSION-PROMPT.md

 ### 🚨 **Common Issues to Check:**

+- Instructor names showing as "Instructor" instead of actual names (FIXED)
+- Profile pictures not loading (showing initials instead)
+- Postcode normalization not working properly
+- Filter toggles not responding correctly
+- Price sorting not working (should be lowest first)
+- Enter key not triggering search
+- Distance showing in km instead of miles
+- Postcodes not being masked for privacy
 - Learner names showing as "Learner" instead of actual names
 - Build errors in bookings page
 - Supabase connection issues